-While each previously mentioned increase in education brought with it at least some increase in pay, the difference in average pay between an associate degree holder and a bachelor’s degree holder is stark.
-Bachelor’s degree holders will earn an average of $18,772 more each year than associate degree holders.
-Over the course of a 40-year career, this equates to more than $750,000 in additional income.
+While each previously mentioned increase in education brought with it at least some increase in pay, the difference in average pay between an associate degree holder and a bachelor’s degree holder is stark—emphasizing the opportunities college graduates can benefit from once they decide to advance their education.
+Bachelor’s degree holders will earn an average of $19,288 more each year than associate degree holders.
+Over the course of a 40-year career, this equates to more than $770,000 in additional income.

 Clearly, earning a bachelor’s degree still makes a lot of financial sense.
 But according to Anna Hughes, Senior Assistant Director of Enrollment Services at Northeastern University, the benefits are more than financial.

 “Earning a bachelor’s degree brings a lot of what I call soft skill development,” Hughes says.
 “I think that learning to work together at a higher level with classmates is a huge opportunity to build self-confidence and resilience, which can be difficult to obtain elsewhere.”

 Additionally, if an individual would like to eventually earn a master’s degree, doctorate, or professional degree, it is almost impossible to do so without first earning a bachelor’s degree.
 In this way, earning a bachelor’s degree can serve as a means of unlocking further educational opportunities and the benefits they bring with them.

 While bachelor’s degrees are often referred to as four-year degrees, accelerated bachelor’s degree programs can be completed in as little as 12 to 18 months, allowing students to realize their benefits even more quickly.